Fukuoka Now shows you how to spread the New Year’s Cheer this December with nengajo, the ultimate winter greeting card!

 Designing your Nengajo

-2017 is the zodiac year of the rooster and many pre-printed cards focus on this theme.
+2019 is the zodiac year of the boar and many pre-printed cards focus on this theme.
 But pre-printed cards can be expensive and let’s face it, designing your own is much more fun.
 Stores like Daiso are a great source of inspiration for design, and sell all sorts of stationery.
 Remember though that your nengajo will be going through the post unprotected, so don’t stick on anything that might fall off as it travels across the country or to other sides of the world.
-If you’re feeling really brave, calligraphy sets (brush, inkstone, practice paper and a matt) can be purchased from ¥100 stores and great fun can be had personalising your nengajo with a calligraphy brush.
+If you’re feeling really brave, calligraphy sets (brush, inkstone, practice paper and a matt) can be purchased from ¥100 stores and great fun can be had to personalize your nengajo with a calligraphy brush.

 Some Useful Phrases

 If you’re writing in Japanese, the characters you should use depends on who you are sending the card to.
 Traditionally, there are certain gashi (賀詞 – greeting words) you should avoid using when sending a card to your boss, elders, or someone who is considered above your status.
 Gashi can be a single kanji or a combination of two or more.
 It’s frowned upon to send less than four kanji to your boss, but one or two-kanji gashi are okay for your friends or someone who is of lower status.
 Luckily there are some universal phrases that can be written on nengajo that can be sent to anyone without getting into difficulty.

 Akemashite omedetou gozaimasu